Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/children.md

 prev: ../introduction.md
 ---

-# Particle Systems - Children
+# Particle Component - Children

 Sorry, this guide is still on our TODO list!